 Each day a pre-planned school lunch is served.
-The menu is posted in homeroom and is available on the FWHS website.
-Also available is an extensive selection of a la carte items, including salads and sandwiches.
-An application for free or reduced-price meals is available in the Main Office, on the District website and included in this Student Parent Handbook mailing.
+The menu also has extensive selection of a la carte items, including salads and sandwiches.
+An application for free or reduced-price meals is available in the Main Office on the District website.
 It may also qualify a student for assistance for field trips and testing fees.